The Briggs & Stratton 20700 is an electric pressure washer offering a maximum water pressure of 2200 PSI and flow of 1.2 GPM. (Read full specs)

 Other Features

-- Total Stop System (TSS): This feature automatically shuts off the pressure washer when the trigger is not engaged, to prolong the pump's lifespan.
+- Total Stop System (TSS): Featuring an automatic shut-off mechanism, this pressure washer stops running when the trigger is released, enhancing the pump's durability.

 - Safety: Safety of operation is enhanced by a trigger lock mechanism (which prevents accidental operation).

-- Accessories: Besides the usual owner's manual (opens in a new tab) and documentation to get you promptly started, the Briggs & Stratton 20700 comes with spray gun, wand, foam cannon (to add cleaning solutions to the water), pressure hose and power cord.
+- Accessories: Besides the usual owner's manual (opens in a new tab) and documentation to get you promptly started, the Briggs & Stratton 20700 comes with pressure hose, foam cannon (to add cleaning solutions to the water), power cord, spray gun and wand.

 The Briggs & Stratton 20700's performance versus other pressure washers